fbpx

 They will then complete a report known as a Standard Valuation, which will be reviewed by your lender.

-If you want a more detailed survey – perhaps you have been burned before – there are a couple of more thorough evaluations you can have carried out before moving forward with the mortgage process.
+If you want a more detailed survey – perhaps you have been burned before – there are a couple of more thorough evaluations you can carry out before moving forward with the mortgage process.
 They are:

 • Full Buildings Survey – Used to be known as a Structural Survey, a Full Buildings Survey involves a comprehensive inspection of the condition of the property, including any structural abnormalities or defects, any necessary repairs, and maintenance requirements.
 This is useful for period properties, larger homes, or non-traditional builds.